CNC5/binary_classificator/README.md

     binary_classificator.build()

 Which will ask you about your gmail credentials (username, app password)(saved to .env in ./) and some other preferences like email address to accept samples from, and after fetching will automatically start the build and then will save the full network (and some checkpoints) to ./models.
+It's also worth mentioning that the module was tested only with gmail and most likely will not work with any other email service.

 ### Making predictions
 To make a prediction use binary_classificator.binary_predictor class, and it's predict(str) method, which will return a float: